espoirMur/my-blog-gastby/content/draft-blogs/some-projects-you-can-contribute-to-in-hackerfordev/index.md

 How to contribute :

-There are differents ways to contribute : if you want to dive into optical character recogniton you can help us in getting the internet speed from the fast.com .
+There are different ways to contribute : if you want to dive into optical character recognition you can help us in getting the internet speed from the fast.com .

 If you want to get into data analysis , I have collected a bunch of question you can answer using data visualization or simple pandas queries.